 August 2, 2017

-Get regular eye exams: Many common eye diseases such as glaucoma, diabetic eye disease, and age-related macular degeneration (AMD) often begin without obvious symptoms.
-If you go to the eye doctor regularly, these diseases can be detected in early stages and vision loss can be prevented or slowed down.
+Many common eye diseases such as glaucoma, diabetic eye disease, and age-related macular degeneration (AMD) often begin without obvious symptoms.
+Detect eye diseases earlier by going to the eye doctor regularly.
+If these diseases can be detected in early stages, vision loss can be prevented or slowed down.

-Wear sunglasses: UV rays from sunlight are a serious risk factor for cataracts.
+UV rays from sunlight are a serious risk factor for cataracts.
 Sunglasses prevent retinal damage, skin cancer around the eye, cancerous and non-cancerous growths on the eye, and protect delicate eyelids from wrinkles.
 Buy sunglasses that block 100% of UV-A rays and UV-B rays.
-Make sure your children wear sunglasses, since eye damage is cumulative.
+Make sure your children wear sunglasses since eye damage is cumulative.

-Rest your eyes : To reduce eyestrain, take breaks.
+To reduce eye strain, take breaks.
 If you work on a computer for long periods, try the 20-20-20 rule .
 Every 20 minutes, look away about 20 feet in front of you for 20 seconds.

 Want to learn more about your eyes?
 Follow us on social media and always be the first to know!